The Art of Writing Subject Lines That Journalists Will Love

 If you haven’t tried it, this is something that could be worth attempting in your A/B testing when outreaching.

 BuzzStream makes this extremely easy, given the ability to be organised with your client and campaign folders.
-I’ve highlighted how to test pitches, both for success and the methods in the ‘Test Your Pitch’ section of this piece.
+See more about it in our media pitch post.

 However, to summarise: